 - Your plans for long-term sustainability of the program

 Use font no smaller than 11 point and margins no smaller than 1 inch.
-We must receive your applications by 5:00 pm on Friday, October 28, 2016.
+We must receive your applications by the date and time indicated above.

 Full Applications must be submitted via email to email@example.com.